extractus/article-extractor/README.md

 ##### `url` *optional*

-`url` indicating the source of that HTML content. `article-extractor` may use this info to handle internal/relative links.
+URL string that indicates the source of that HTML content.
+`article-extractor` may use this info to handle internal/relative links.

 ##### `parserOptions` *optional*